aileencluo/aileencluo.github.io/index.md

   <!-- 右边：文字 -->
   <div class="about-right">
     <p>Hello!
-I’m <strong>Aileen C. Luo</strong>, a scholar working at the intersection of Kantian philosophy, cognitive science, and modern thought.
-My research engages with classical texts while seeking connections to contemporary debates in epistemology, philosophy of mind, and aesthetics.</p>

-    <p>I also have teaching and research interests that bridge philosophy with AI and computer science, reflecting on both historical and forward-looking perspectives.
-This site provides a window into my essays, projects, teaching materials, and reflections.</p>
+I’m Aileen.
+I am a PhD candidate in Philosophy at Stanford University, where I also pursue a PhD minor in Psychology.
+My research focuses on Kant’s theoretical philosophy, especially where it intersects with epistemology and the philosophy of psychology.
+I am equally drawn to the history and philosophy of psychology, as well as contemporary debates in cognitive science and artificial intelligence.
+Before turning to philosophy, I trained in law (LLB, LLM, and a practicing certificate in Hong Kong).
+Outside of academic work, I enjoy photography, film, rock music, and travel—but above all, I cherish time spent with my partner and our cat, Galileo.</p>

   </div>
 </div>